ballerina-platform/module-ballerinax-hubspot.crm.object.products/ballerina/Package.md

    Replace the **YOUR_CLIENT_ID**, **YOUR_REDIRECT_URI** and **YOUR_SCOPES** with your specific value.

-   **NOTE:** _If you are using a localhost redirect url, make sure to have a listener running at the relevant port before executing the next step._
+   **Note:** _If you are using a localhost redirect url, make sure to have a listener running at the relevant port before executing the next step._

 2. Paste it in the browser and select your developer test account to install the app when prompted.